 When is MYBRIGHTON & HOVE?

-The camera handout will be in late June 2018 and photographers will have 5 days to take photos before they hand cameras back.
-Photos are judged in July, by a judging panel and public vote, ready for the calendar to be produced and launched with the exhibition in October.
+The camera handout took place in late June 2018, photographers had 5 days to take photos before they handed cameras back.
+Photos were judged in July, by a judging panel and public vote, ready for the calendar to be produced and launched with the exhibition in October.
 Calendars are then sold by photographers from October-January.

 Why MYBRIGHTON & HOVE?

 MYBRIGHTON & HOVE is a photography contest with single-use cameras.
 The goal is to empower people affected by homelessness - to give them skills, confidence and eventually to earn some money by selling the photos and the MYBRIGHTON & HOVE calendar.